rmsk2/moreorless/readme.md

 - Pressing `F1` resets the view to line one in 80x60 text mode
 - Pressing `F3` resets the view to line one in 80x30 text mode
 - Pressing `q` leaves the program by causing a soft reset
+- Pressing `g` moves you to the line number which was entered after pressing the key

 In essence the basic navigation commands work in the same way as in the UNIX `less` utlility.
 `Moreorless` uses a single line feed character as a line delimiter.
 Carriage return characters are